 BISF (British Iron & Steel Federation built) Steel Frame House – Defective or Not?

 Following the post war housing shortage of the 1940’s, thousands of homes were built across the width and breadth of the country using a range of new and unproven building methods.
 Many of these houses have since been demolished or have suffered from serious structural defects making them potentially unsafe and in some cases very difficult to obtain mortgages on unless they have been fully repaired.
 A large number of these non traditionally constructed houses have been officially classified as defective under the housing defects act 1984 and government funds have since been made available to repair them.
 PRC or precast concrete houses are just one example of the many that are listed.

-The BISF house is NOT and has never been classed as defective under the housing act.
+The British Iron & Steel Federation House is NOT, and has never been, classified as defective under the Defective Housing Act, 1985.
 In fact, the BISF House has emerged as one of the most successful System Built dwellings of the post war construction era.

-All too often BISF houses are wrongly classified as ‘Prefabs’ and placed into the same category as what one could loosely describe as a ‘real prefab.’ i.e Prefabricated, temporary life-span buildings that were built in large quantities across the country.
-Although many temporary prefabs still stand today, the construction methods used to build these dwellings is quite different from those used to build the British Iron and Steel Federation house.
+All too often BISF houses are wrongly classified as ‘Prefabs’ and placed into the same category as what one could loosely describe as a ‘real prefab.’ i.e Prefabricated, temporary life-span buildings (frequently bungalows) that were built in large quantities across the country, after WWII.
+Although many temporary prefabs still stand today, the construction methods used to build these dwellings was quite different from those used to build the British Iron and Steel Federation house.
 Two visual similarities however, did cause some confusion between the two properties.
 The BISF house did incorporate the use of prefabricated steel panels and asbestos roofing sheets to the exterior of the house, and thus, outwardly at least, the properties did appear to look very similar externally.
 This lead to many people making the wrong assumption that the BISF house was simply a semi-detached version of the temporary prefabricated bungalow.
 This is just one reason why the BISF was wrongly labelled by so many as being a ‘Prefabricated house’.

-The term ‘prefab’ for a BISF house was not only adopted by the public but also by surveyors, insurance companies and lenders based largely on a lack of familiarity and understanding of BISF construction.
-Regular readers of BISF house.com will recall our previous article showing how even mortgage companies get their BISF facts totally confused by incorrectly classifying BISF houses as defective, under the Housing Defects Act legislation 1984/5.
+The term ‘prefab’ for a BISF house was not only adopted by the public, but also by surveyors, insurance companies and lenders too, based largely on a lack of familiarity and understanding of BISF construction.
+Regular readers of Non Standard House.com will recall our previous article showing how even mortgage companies get their BISF facts totally confused by incorrectly classifying BISF houses as defective, under the Housing Defects Act legislation 1984/5.
 See Post HERE

 To say that BISF houses are problem free would be wrong.